jemiweb/Glome-Snakes/README.md

 # Glome-Snakes

-A non-coder demo of the classic Snakes game linked to Glome for saving games and playing across multiple devices.
+A non-coder demo of the classic Snakes game using the Glome platform for account management and playing across multiple devices.

 ## Brief / task